Efficient Image Restoration with State-Dependent Forward Diffusion: Forward-only Diffusion Probabilistic Models

 \subsection{Stochastic Flow Matching}

 Let us now explain how we can learn this FoD process, i.e., transforming data from a known source distribution $p_\text{prior}$ to an unknown target distribution $p_\text{data}$.
-Inspired by the diffusion model~\cite{ho2020denoising}, we define our FoD model as $p_\phi(x_{0:T})$, a joint distribution with learnable transitions starting at $x_0$, as
+Following DDPMs~\citep{ho2020denoising}, we define the FoD model as $p_\phi(x_{0:T})$, a joint distribution with learnable transitions starting at $x_0$, as

-We propose to set the transition kernel $p_\phi(x_{t+1} | x_t)$ to be in the same log-Gaussian form as Eq.~\eqref{eq:fod_solution}.
+We propose to set the transition kernel $p_\phi(x_{t+1} | x_t)$ to be in the same log-Gaussian form as \Eqref{eq:fod_solution}.
 The training can then be performed by minimizing the negative log-likelihood of $p_\phi(x_T)$, which is equivalent to optimizing the following objective:

 The proof is provided in Appendix~\ref{app-sec:kl-div}.
 During training, we set $x_T$ equal to $\mu$ such that the SDE~\eqref{eq:fosde} converges to data $\mu$ exactly.
-Then, the conditional distribution $p(x_{t+1} | x_t, x_T=\mu)$ is tractable as shown in Eq.~\eqref{eq:fod_solution}.
-By letting the functions $f_\mu(x_t)=\mu-x_t$ and $f_\phi(x_t, t)=\hat{\mu}_\phi - x_t$ denote the ground truth and the model prediction of the stochastic flow field, respectively, we transform the distributions in Eq.~\eqref{eq:kl} from SDE states to stochastic flow fields.
+Then, the conditional distribution $p(x_{t+1} | x_t, x_T=\mu)$ is tractable as shown in \Eqref{eq:fod_solution}.
+By letting the functions $f_\mu(x_t)=\mu-x_t$ and $f_\phi(x_t, t)=\hat{\mu}_\phi - x_t$ denote the ground truth and the model prediction of the stochastic flow field, respectively, we transform the distributions in \Eqref{eq:kl} from SDE states to stochastic flow fields.
 Note that this transformation, i.e., from $p(\cdot|x_t,\mu)$ to $p(\cdot|f_\mu(x_t))$, holds because its Jacobian determinant equals one.
 Instead of Eq.~\eqref{eq:kl}, we can therefore minimize the KL divergence between two stochastic flow distributions:

 Combining this with Corollary~\ref{cor:product_structure}, we obtain the final objective:

 where the approximation follows from a first-order Taylor expansion close to the optimum.
 Please refer to Appendix~\ref{app-sec:sfm} for more details.
 This objective is referred to as \textit{stochastic flow matching} and it is entirely linear, which leads to a simple and numerically stable training process.